Category Archives: Jack Lemmon

 If viewers can look past the messy nature of The Notorious Landlady (1962) and the schizophrenic pacing that appears intermittently then the film is enjoyable.

-It’s not platinum status but a decent enough flick, especially for fans of Kim Novak and Jack Lemmon who were big stars at the time.
+It’s not platinum status but a decent enough flick, especially for Kim Novak and Jack Lemmon fans, who were big stars.
 This is the third and final film that the duo starred in.

 Like the film, their chemistry goes in and out but appealing is to see Novak in a comic role whereas the genre is familiar territory for the funny Lemmon.